owenfhale/bioinfo_class/4_evolutionary_comparative_genomics/evolutionary_comparative_genomics.md

 ## How does it work?
 This is more of an approach than a technique, so rather than describing a specific algorithmic process, we will highlight applications of evolutionary comparative genomics that can be useful to molecular pathogenesis researchers.
 ### Pangenomics
- - bacterial gene cairriage is extremely variable even within species
- - this has motivated us to characterize pangenomes, or the set of all genes present in a population (basically gene prevalence)
- - the core genome is the set of genes found in all members of a population and is often used for phylogenetic inference
- - the rest of the pangenome can be associated with phenotypes (think presence of AMR/virulence genes)
- - can be used to tell if your gene of interest is commonly found in isolates from relevant environments (where might my results be relevant?)
+Members of bacterial species can vary greatly in the presence and absence of genes within their genomes.
+Even in a single, clonal lineage of _E. coli_, as few as 11% of all identified genes might be shared amongst all individuals ([Cummins et al. 2022](https://doi.org/10.1099/mgen.0.000903)).
+This incredible variation in gene content in closely related individuals has motivated researchers to investigate the pangenome, or the set of all genes encoded by members of a population.
+The goal of pangenomics is to characterize the prevalence of genes in a population and use this information to understand how this variation is shaped by evolutionary processes or explain important phenotypes like virulence and antimicrobial resistance.
+Additionally, the core genome, or the set of genes that are encoded by all members of a population, can be extremely usefull for phylogenetic inference, which is essential for performing genome-wide association studies (GWAS).
+Characterizing the pangenome of a microbial population can also help you to improve the impact of your molecular pathogenesis research.
+It can tell you how prevalent your gene of interest is in clinical isolates of your favorite species or it can be used to identify other genes that commonly co-occur with your gene of interest, potentially helping to generate hypotheses about how your gene functions.
 ### Phylogenetics
  - estimate the evolutionary history that produced the sequence diversity we see today
  - can be done for individual sequences like genes, regulatory elements, genomic islands, or whole core genomes
  - essential for GWAS
  - can help identify population structure, HGT events, track outbreaks, etc.
+ - rate of evolution
  - methods include parsimony, neighbor joining, maximum likelihood, Bayesian
 ## ☣️Bio(informatic)hazards☣️
  - sampling bias